scalanlp/breeze/README.md

 # Breeze

-Breeze is a library for numerical processing, machine learning, and natural language processing.
+Breeze is a library for numerical processing.
 Its primary focus is on being generic, clean, and powerful without sacrificing (much) efficiency.

 The current version is 0.4-SNAPSHOT.
 The library currently consists of several parts:

 * breeze-math: Linear algebra and numerics routines
-* breeze-process: Libraries for managing datasets and job pipelines.
-* breeze-learn: Machine Learning and Optimization.
-* breeze-viz: Vizualization and plotting
+* breeze-viz: Vizualization and plotting (this is going away soon)

-Possible future releases:

-* breeze-fst: Finite state toolkit
+Note: after the recent reorganization, breeze-learn (machine learning) is now in [Nak](https://github.com/scalanlp/nak) and breeze-process (natural language processing) has become [Chalk](https://github.com/scalanlp/chalk).

 ## Build